Enjoy 50% off your first month

 Some AEDs, like the Philips FRx, have a special child key that adjusts the shock level without needing to change the pads, saving valuable time.

-Can You Use an AED on a Pregnant Woman?
+Can you use an AED on a pregnant woman?

 Yes.
 If a pregnant woman suffers a cardiac arrest, it is extremely important for both the mother and baby to deploy an AED as quickly as possible.
 The Resuscitation Council UK (RCUK) advises following the standard adult CPR protocol.
 The shock is safe for the baby.